Restoring the Asbury Grist Mill

 Listed on the National and State Registers of Historic Places, as part of the Asbury Historic District

-The Asbury Grist Mill forms much of the early industrial character of the Franklin Township, Village of Asbury.
-Since the mill's construction along the Musconetcong River circa 1865-1867 as a gristmill, the building has characterized the early industrial might of New Jersey with its use of water wheel, and later, turbine to power the early machines of industry.
+The Asbury Grist Mill forms much of the early industrial character of the Village of Asbury in Franklin Township, Warren County.
+Since the Mill's construction as a gristmill along the Musconetcong River between 1863 and1867, the building has characterized the early industrial might of New Jersey.
+An early water wheel, and later, a turbine powered the first machines of industry.

 The Musconetcong Watershed Association is committed to preserving the Asbury Mill and to raising public awareness of the rich social, agricultural and industrial heritage of the area.

-Grist mills evolved through the centuries, but the basic concept is the use of the huge millstones to grind grain to produce flour and meal for baking bread.
-Many American grist mills have been preserved or renovated and are in use today.
-Some have become museums that seek to preserve the story of the early entrepreneurs who ran them.
+Gristmills evolved through the centuries, but the basic concept uses huge millstones to grind grain to produce wheat flour for baking bread and corn meal.
+Many American gristmills have been preserved or renovated and are in use today.
+Some are now museums that preserve the story of the early entrepreneurs who ran them.

-Many mills in New Jersey were modernized and modeled in the mid-19th century after Oliver Evens' patent for "automated grist mills".
-Powered by a water wheel, this was the first continuous flow production line mill in the world.
-An early English book describes the mill: "Mr. Oliver Evans, an ingenious American, has invented... a flour mill upon a curious construction which, without the assistance of manual labor, first conveys the grain... to the upper floor, where it is cleaned.
+Many mills in New Jersey were modernized in the mid-19th century and modeled after Oliver Evans' patent for "automated grist mills".
+Powered by a water wheel, this original mill in Delaware was the first continuous flow production line mill in the world.
+An early book describes the mill: "Mr. Oliver Evans, an ingenious American, has invented... a flour mill upon a curious construction which, without the assistance of manual labor, first conveys the grain... to the upper floor, where it is cleaned.
 Thence it descends to the hopper, and after being ground in the usual way, the flour is conveyed to the upper floor, where, by a simple and ingenious contrivance, it is spread, cooled, and gradually made to pass to the boulting hopper."
 The product was not touched by human hands from the time the grain was dumped into the receiving hopper until the finished flour flowed into a bin ready for packing into barrels or bags."

-In 1895, entrepreneur and visionary Harry M. Riddle saw an opportunity to lease the Asbury Grist Mill and convert it and its machinery to process graphite.
-Later on, during the First World War, graphite was in high demand since it was needed to manufacture weapons for military use.
+In 1895, entrepreneur and visionary Harry M. Riddle saw an opportunity to lease the Asbury Grist Mill and convert its machinery to process graphite.
+Later on, during the First World War, graphite was in high demand since it was needed to lubricate weapons as a component of gunpowder for military use.

-An interesting part of the conversion was the replacement of the wooden water wheel with a cast iron horizontal Leffel turbine - which remains in the basement of the mill.
+An interesting part of Riddle’s conversion was the replacement of the wooden water wheel with a cast iron horizontal turbine in the basement of the mill.
+A replacement Leffel turbine, which remains today, was installed in the 1920s.

-The mill remained in use into the 1970s, and then the business began to concentrate in the building across the river in what is now Asbury Carbons.
-In 1999, the MWA was gifted the mill by the Riddle family, the owners of Asbury Carbons, with the hope of seeing it restored.
+The mill remained in use into the 1970s, well after most graphite processing was moved across the river in what is now Asbury Carbons.
+In 1999, MWA was gifted the Mill by the Riddle family, the owners of Asbury Carbons, with the hope of seeing it restored.

 New Jersey is home to many unique mills, some are constructed of stone, some timber, and others, a combination.
 They generally fall into a few categories: working, abandoned, and re-purposed.
-The Asbury Mill restoration is designed to re-purpose this historic building.
+The Asbury Mill is being restored to re-purpose this historic building as an interpretive center and convening space.

-Interior systems also need updating (electricity, HVAC, plumbing), windows and doors, and eventually, a full interior restoration for adaptive reuse.
+Interior systems (electricity, HVAC, and plumbing) currently need updating.
+Eventually, a full interior restoration will complete the building for adaptive re-use.

 Once completed, the ground floor will serve as a meeting space and classroom with a portion of the area dedicated as exhibit space.
-The upper floors will be converted to office space for the MWA.
+Our present aim is to use the upper floors for MWA’s offices and additional meeting space.

-One of the goals for the mill is to achieve LEED (Leadership in Energy and Environmental Design) status.
+One goal for the Mill is to achieve LEED (Leadership in Energy and Environmental Design) status.
 Plans have included green measures throughout the property.
-When fully restored, this historic mill will once again become a vibrant contribution to the Asbury community.
+When fully restored, this historic mill will once again make a vibrant contribution to the local community.

 All of these projects take time, effort, money, and imagination.
 We invite your interest and help.
 Each of us has a part to play in saving a segment of our past and making it a part of our future.